 Some scholars from the 19th century have suggested that the translators of the Septuagint inflated the numbers to match Egyptian chronology.
 However, if this is the case, the translators failed in their objective since the Septuagint chronology falls short of the Egyptian chronology by about 1,000 years.
 Additionally, there is no evidence that the translators made any other edits to accommodate Egyptian history.
 It seems unlikely that they would have done so in one instance and not in others.

-There is no other known reason that the Septuagint translators would have inflated the numbers, and all evidence suggests that their goal was to provide an accurate translation of the Old Testament into Greek.
+There is no other viable reason that the Septuagint translators would have inflated the numbers, and all evidence suggests that their goal was to provide an accurate translation of the Pentateuch into Greek.
 Therefore, it is reasonable to conclude that the translators were working from a Hebrew text that included the longer dates.

 Deflation of the Masoretic Text?